Chapter 33:

 “I was wondering when you would show up,” David mumbled as he tried to open the carriage door, but found that it wouldn’t budge a little, even with his full strength.

-Eris giggled across from him and David snapped to look at her; she had appeared there just after David turned to face the door.
+Eris giggled across from him and David snapped to look at her; she had appeared out of nowhere.

 She had appeared with the same icy, haunting aura oozing out of her and with her usual, sadistic smile.
 Eris was lying casually against the side of the carriage with her hands in her lap and her wings folded against her back.

 “Did you miss me so much that you were willing to risk breaking a rule?”
-She asked, leaning forwards as she met his gaze.
+She leant forward to meet his gaze.

 David shifted back in his seat.